 The Right Way

 In my twisted little mind the right way to hike into the San Jacinto’s is to start at the bottom.
 As documented in this trip report one can start at the bottom and hike up to Little Round Valley where the Tramway Mountain Station resides.
 This trail is called the Skyline Trail and hasn’t been maintained in decades, but for the competent hiker the trail isn’t that difficult navigation-wise.
 The hike is about 11 miles with over 8,000 feet of elevation gain.
 You could then hike back down the trail.
-I’ve done the up and back and could barely walk for a week afterwards.
+I’ve done the up and back and could barely walk for a week afterwards — but at the time I wasn’t in that kind of hiking shape to do 22 miles with 16,000 feet of elevation gain/loss, especially considering I was in my early 60’s age-wise.

 Most years, from about Thanksgiving until the end of April, the upper elevations of the Skyline Trail is no longer a hiking trail; instead it’s a serious mountaineering route with steep slopes of snow covering the trail and difficult ice chutes to climb.
 Crampons and ice axe required.
 Yes we get lots of snow in the San Jacinto’s.
 This year I was up there when the snow depth was 120 inches.

-Summer isn’t a good time for most people to hike the trail, because many die from heat exhaustion in the desert sun.
+Summer isn’t a good time for most people to hike the Skyline Trail, because many die from heat exhaustion in the desert sun.
 I guess they ignored the “You Might Die” sign.
-Oh, well… culling the herd via Darwin Awards.
+Oh, well… culling the herd via Darwin Awards might be a good thing.

 Palm Springs Aerial Tramway

-The Tram base station is 6 miles and 9-10 minutes from my house at an altitude of 2,643 feet.
-The Tram ride up takes about 12 minutes and terminates at the mountain station which is 8,516 feet.
+The Tram base station is 6 miles, which is about 9-10 minutes from my house, and is located at an altitude of 2,643 feet.
+The Tram ride up takes 12 minutes and terminates at the mountain station which is 8,516 feet.
 If I take the first tram car up during the week, which departs at 10:00AM (8:00AM on Fridays), I can leave my house at 9:40AM and be hiking by 10:15AM.
 40 minutes from house to trail.
 It takes longer later in the day as the crowds grow.
 Forget weekends!

-At first one would think it isn’t a wilderness experience with all the tourists, but few rarely move more than a mile out from the Tram station, so there is a wilderness feeling.
-Again, all bets are off in winter.
+At first one would think it isn’t a wilderness experience with all the tourists, but few rarely move more than a mile out from the upper Tram station, so there is a wilderness feeling.

 The best way to get into backpacking shape is to go hiking with a fully loaded pack.
 Yeah, I know many folks recommend running, treadmills, elliptical trainers, Stairmasters, and other man-made contraptions.
 Nope.
 Hiking is still the best way.